tskit-dev/msprime/docs/development.rst

     $ conda install clang_osx-64  clangxx_osx-64

-In order do make sure that these compilers work correctly (*e.g.*, so that they can find other dependencies installed via ``conda``), you need to compile ``msprime`` with this command on versions of macOS older than "Mojave":
+In order to make sure that these compilers work correctly (*e.g.*, so that they can find other dependencies installed via ``conda``), you need to compile ``msprime`` with this command on versions of macOS older than "Mojave":